rnpbr/opennetworking-docs/docs/en/Laboratórios/Contribua/index.md

 # Name of the file to save
 FILENAME="lab-main.tar"

-# Directory to decompress the files to
+# Directory where to decompress the files
 DEST_DIR="./"

 # Download the file
 echo "Downloading $FILENAME..."
 curl -L -o $FILENAME "$URL"

-# Check if the download was successful
+# Verify if the download was successful
 if [ $? -ne 0 ]; then
     echo "Error downloading the file."
     exit 1